lweyajoe/lweyajoe/README.md

 <p align="left"> <a href="https://twitter.com/lweyajoe" target="blank"><img src="https://img.shields.io/twitter/follow/lweyajoe?logo=twitter&style=for-the-badge" alt="lweyajoe" /></a> </p>

-- 🔭 I’m currently doing simple assignments at @Holberton ;) and working on [Datalytika's PortiPy project](https://github.com/datalytika/PortiPy)
+- 🔭 I’m currently doing simple assignments at @Holberton ;) and working on [Datalytika's PortiPy project](https://github.com/datalytika/PortiPy) which is a robo-advisor that reacts to market news to advise on stocks and crypto trades.

 - 🌱 I’m currently learning **C and Python** mentored by ALU.

-- 👯 I’m looking to collaborate on [CalculateGuru](https://github.com/datalytika/calculateguru), and if you find any issues with [Pandas](https://github.com/pandas-dev/pandas) .. please share with me (I'm really interested and would love to make my contribution there too.
+- 👯 I’m looking to collaborate on [CalculateGuru](https://github.com/datalytika/calculateguru), and if you find any issues with [Pandas](https://github.com/pandas-dev/pandas) .. please share with me (I'm really interested and would love to make my contribution there too).

 - 👨‍💻 All of my projects will soon be available at [lweyajoe.github.io](https://lweyajoe.github.io)